Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 - Flows don’t change in response to other flows, flows change in response to stocks.
 - This is the same case in The Book of Why called mediation.
 Two variables may be correlated to each other because of a mediating third variable.
 - E.g. The relationship between how much heat a furnace outputs and the outside temperature may hold in the short-term.
 But the relationship doesn’t take into account the room temperature that is affected by both.
-- Linear relationship: an increase in input is matched with the same increase in output.
+- *Linear relationship*: an increase in input is matched with the same increase in output.
 - E.g. Putting in 10 pounds of fertilizer increases yield by 2 bushels.
 Putting in 20 pounds of fertilizer increases yield by 4 bushels.
 Putting in 30 pounds of fertilizer increase yield by 6 bushels.
 Increasing fertilizer by 10 pounds is always matched by an increase of 2 bushels.
-- Nonlinear relationship: an increase in input isn’t matched with the same increase in output.
+- *Nonlinear relationship*: an increase in input isn’t matched with the same increase in output.
 - E.g. Putting 100 pounds of fertilizer increase yield by 10 bushels.
 Putting 200 pounds of fertilizer doesn’t increase yield.
 Putting 300 pounds of fertilizer decreases yield.
 Add too much of a good thing has damaged the soil.
 - The world is full of nonlinearities.
 - Nonlinearities are important not only because they confound our expectations, but also because they change the relative strengths of feedback loops.